 - Speeds: Fiber optic speeds reaching up to 500 Mbps.

 - Pros: Offers affordable bundles with TV and phone services, reliable in areas with coverage.
+Frequently cited by expats as having better day-to-day performance than some larger competitors in markets where it operates.

 - Cons: Limited to certain regions, can experience slowdowns during peak hours.